Is learning to roll over really a milestone we should be looking out for?

-Asking “when do babies roll over’ and knowing when to expect this milestone and how you can help your baby reach this momentous first roll over is crucial to their development!
+Asking “when do babies roll over”, knowing when to expect this milestone and how you can help your baby reach this momentous first roll is CRUCIAL to their development!

 - How can we help baby develop the muscles needed to roll over?

 - And what happens if they start to roll over at night?